-Arrival of the 2017/18 Winter Influenza Season in Hong Kong and Additional Measure on Temperature Monitoring
+Arrival of the 2018/19 Winter Influenza Season in Hong Kong and Additional Measure on Temperature Monitoring

-I refer to our previous letter dated January 3, 2018, and would like to update you on the latest activity of seasonal influenza in Hong Kong.
-The influenza surveillance data of the Centre for Health Protection (CHP) showed that the local seasonal influenza activity has continued to increase in the past week and exceeded the baseline level, indicating that Hong Kong has entered the 2017/18 winter influenza season.
-The community should heighten vigilance and maintain personal protection against influenza.
+I would like to update you on the latest activity of seasonal influenza in Hong Kong.
+The influenza surveillance data of the Centre for Health Protection (CHP) showed that the local seasonal influenza activity has continued to increase in the past week and exceeded the baseline thresholds, indicating that Hong Kong has entered the 2018/19 winter influenza season.
+The community should heighten vigilance for protection against influenza.